elastic/apm-integration-testing/docs/ci.md

 ```

 As you can see, the build number of the downstream job is listed there.
 To navigate to the build in question, go to the [Downstream Jobs](https://apm-ci.elastic.co/job/apm-integration-test-downstream/) view in Jenkins.
 Then choose the same branch as the failure you are investigating and then view the list of builds in the pane on the left-hand side of the screen.
 Search for the build with the same number as above.
 In our example, this is build `#6238`.

+### Locating debug logs

+Once you have located the downstream test using one of the two methods described above, click on the `Console logs` link to see the full logs.

+Happy debugging!